boxblinkracer/phpunuhi/README.md

 ## Configuration

 The whole configuration is done using a XML file.
-You can create different translation suites with different files and settings.
+You can create different translation sets with different files and settings.

 Configure a **translation** node for every scope of translation.
 This scope can then contain multiple files that need to match and only vary in their content.